Measuring the Success of RPO (Recruitment Process Outsourcing): Key Performance Indicators and ROI Analysis for Businesses

 How to Measure:

-Calculate Duration: Use the ATS to automatically calculate the number of days from requisition to acceptance for each hire.
+Calculate duration: Use the ATS to automatically calculate the number of days from requisition to acceptance for each hire.

 Quality of Hire